 Getting there has not been easy.
 We have fought every spoon, every food, every meal, everyday, every week, month and year.
 It has been an enormous effort, specially considering the severity of the disease (not being able to sleep well at night, the stress of hypoglycemia or emergencies …) and in the midst of a pandemic.
 Now we are super happy with the good results.
 It has all been worth it! 😊

-We are infinitely grateful to many people: to Florentine, the super professional we met in The Netherlands, who made us have real hope for the first time in this regard, to all our relatives, friends, caregivers, speech therapists or healthcare professionals who have fed me (or tried to), who have given us useful advice, or who have done a thousand crazy things in front of me to give me courage and strength.
+We are infinitely grateful to many people: to Florentine, the super professional we met at the University Medical Center in Groningen (UMCG) in The Netherlands, part of Wonderful Dr. Derks multidisciplinary team, who made us have real hope for the first time in this regard, and to all our relatives, friends, caregivers, speech therapists or healthcare professionals who have fed me (or tried to), who have given us useful advice, or who have done a thousand crazy things in front of me to give me courage and strength.
 It has really been a marathon that we have run as a team.

 We take this opportunity to leave here some recommendations for families who are now going through this period.
 For all of them, we send a lot of strength and positive vibes!
 Don’t throw in the towel.
 You will get there, spoon by spoon, day by day, one thing at a time.

 Remember that we are not speech therapists, or health professionals.
 We suggest you consult with your medical team at the hospital.
 However, as many of you have asked us to tell our experience, we believe that it is worth sharing our adventures, as so many of you have done with us before.
 Here we go:

 – Make it a FORMAL moment … and also a PLEASANT and FUNNY one.
 This is not incompatible!